Aerobic Exercise Program During and After Cancer Treatment

 • Have a fever.

-• Have pain with walking.
+• Have pain while walking.

 • Have pain with sneezing, coughing or laughing.

-• Have diarrhea.
+• Have significant amounts of diarrhea.

 Quick Tips for Exercise